Carrie Chapman Catt—Leading the Way for Women's Rights

 In her long career Catt was an outstanding and effective speaker for the causes she dedicated her life to.
 She developed her speaking skills in college.
 Catt became the first female student to give a speech before a debating society.
 In the 1870s she helped start military drills for girls at the college.
 Catt believed that girls should be given the same opportunity to take military training as boys.
 She started what became a popular unit called “Company G” ("G" for girls).
 This military unit continued until the outbreak of World War I. In 1880 Carrie Lane completed her bachelor's degree in general science.
 Carrie Chapman Catt would return to Iowa State University in 1921 to deliver the commencement address, the first woman to do so at ISU.

 Achieving Success in a Man’s World

-When she married Chapman, she reluctantly gave up her education career.
+When she married Chapman, she reluctantly gave up her education career, as was expected for women at that time.
 She became co-editor with her husband, Leo, of the paper the Mason City Republican.
 Both Leo and Carrie’s names appeared on the masthead.
 She started a new feature called “Woman’s World.”
 In 1886 Leo Chapman died while visiting California.
 Carrie Chapman then took a job as a newspaper reporter in San Francisco.
 She returned to Iowa in 1887 to earn a living and to begin working to “change people’s minds about woman’s function in society.”